 bismark2bedGraph or further downstream steps.

-Unfortunately the generation of chimaeric reads seems to be inherent to the PBAT library preparation protocol and as such it is not very likely to just go away unless the random priming and extension steps could be optimised somehow.
+Unfortunately the generation of chimeric reads seems to be inherent to the PBAT library preparation protocol and as such it is not very likely to just go away unless the random priming and extension steps could be optimised somehow.
 Even though a little cumbersome we found that using the PE alignments first and SE alignments afterwards approach achieves overall alignment rates that are almost in the range observed for whole genome shotgun BS-Seq.
-As a side note, even though the EpiGnome kit from Epicentre (an Illumina company) uses a PBAT-type amplification protocol it doesn’t seem to be affected very much by chimaeric reads which is probably owed to their proprietary way of performing the pulldown/amplification step (which also generates directional and not PBAT libraries…).
+As a side note, even though the EpiGnome kit from Epicentre (an Illumina company) uses a PBAT-type amplification protocol it doesn’t seem to be affected very much by chimeric reads which is probably owed to their proprietary way of performing the pulldown/amplification step (which also generates directional and not PBAT libraries…).
+(Edit: The TruSeq DNA Methylation Kit is now discontinued).

 Some datasets processed with the method described here may be found here under the GEO accession GSE63417.